nett00n/nett00n/README.md

 # 🚀 Senior DevOps

-# ℹ️General Info
+# ℹ️ General Info
-- 👨🏻‍💻I'm a system administrator with 10+ years of experience
+- 👨🏻‍💻 I'm a system administrator with 10+ years of experience
 - 🐧 Last 5 years i'm working on Linux stack
 - 🪟 I also have a wide experience on Windows and Windows Server support